 - Avoid ripping or tearing objects (such as sealed packages and tape) with teeth.

 - Wear a mouth guard or full-face helmet when participating in sports and high-impact activities.

 - Visit the dentists for regular checkup and cleaning.

 If you or your children do sustain tooth or mouth injuries, then ask your dentist for specific preventive measures.

 If you need an emergency dentist in San Diego, contact our dental office today to get the same day or after hour appointment.
-Dr. Vinh is the best orthodontist in San Diego who provide comprehensive emergency dentistry services for patients of all ages.
+Dr. Vinh is the best orthodontist in San Diego who provides comprehensive emergency dentistry services for patients of all ages.

 Call us at (619)280-4861 and make an appointment now for any dental emergency.
 You can also simply walk into our office at 4205 Fairmount Ave, San Diego, CA 92105 for careful evaluation and proper treatment.
-At Orange Family Dentistry, we will take care of you and provide you immediate assistance get you back on the path to healing.
+At Orange Family Dentistry, we will take care of you and provide you immediate assistance to get you back on the path to healing.